thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 P-value: 0.1149
 ```

 Since the p-value is ~0.1149, it's significantly above the typical 0.05 threshold.
 We fail to reject $$H_0$$, which means the improvement is not statistically significant.
-Therefore, we may choose to collect more data.

 ### ⚠️ Common Pitfalls and Best Practices
 ❌ Pitfalls